 One safety problem that was known to Ford engineers but nonetheless made it into its production was the location of the 10 gallon gas tank.
 It was, in actuality, the cowl of the car, and thus located directly above the feet and legs of the driver and front seat passenger.
 A dangerous location, but not as much so as its immediate ancestor.
 In the case of the Model T, the driver sat on the gas tank.

 When Henry Ford decided to stop production of his Model T, the development of its replacement hadn't been completed, much less the conversions necessary to mass-produce the new car.
 Aside from the production of replacement parts (and new engines were built at the rate of 12,000 per day), Ford Plants around the world were shut down and idled.
 The conversion of Ford tooling, production and supply lines, worker training and the myriad other changes that were needed must have been staggering.
 There were 36 Ford assembly plants in North America, as well as a dozen others around the world and they all had to be changed over at once.
 That Ford was able to pull it off speaks well of the company's determination - and luck.
 In all, the cast was some $250 million.
 Finally on December 2, 1927, the "modern" Ford was offered for sale to the public.
-During its life span of three years, 3.25 million Model A Fords were produced and hundreds of thousands of them survive today.
+During its life span from December 1927 to March 1932, 4,858,644 Model A Fords were produced and hundreds of thousands of them survive today.

 © Copyright 2023 Model A Ford Club (Canterbury NZ Chapter)